-(1) A certificate of an Authority Representative stating that, based upon reasonable assumptions, the total of all sums and amounts paid pursuant to the Contract and received by the First Indenture Trustee, as long as there are First Indenture Bonds outstanding under the First Indenture or received by the Second Indenture Trustee if there are no First Indenture Bonds outstanding and as long as there are Second Indenture Bonds outstanding under the Second Indenture, and the Trustee in any period of 12 consecutive calendar months out of the 15 calendar months next preceding the authentication and delivery of such Additional Bonds (A) were at least equal to two times the aggregate amount of Total Debt Service of the Bonds and the Prior Bonds during such period, and (B) are at least equal to two times the maximum aggregate amount of Total Debt Service of the Bonds and the Prior Bonds which will become due in any Bond Year, commencing with the Bond Year in which the date of authentication and delivery of such Additional Bonds shall occur;
+(1) A certificate of an Authority Representative stating that, based upon reasonable assumptions, the total of all sums and amounts paid pursuant to the Contract and received by the Trustee in any period of 12 consecutive calendar months out of the 15 calendar months next preceding the authentication and delivery of such Additional Bonds (A) were at least equal to two times the aggregate amount of Total Debt Service of the Bonds during such period, and (B) are at least equal to two times the maximum aggregate amount of Total Debt Service of the Bonds which will become due in any Bond Year, commencing with the Bond Year in which the date of authentication and delivery of such Additional Bonds shall occur; and

-(2) An opinion of a Consultant setting forth its estimates of the total of all sums and amounts to be paid pursuant to the Contract and received by the First Indenture Trustee, as long as there are First Indenture Bonds outstanding under the First Indenture or received by the Second Indenture Trustee if there are no First Indenture Bonds outstanding as long as there are Second Indenture Bonds outstanding under the Second Indenture, and the Trustee in each Bond Year commencing with the Bond Year in which the date of authentication and delivery of such Additional Bonds occurs and ending with a Bond Year which may be not later than the Bond Year which includes the fifteenth anniversary of the authentication and delivery of such Additional Bonds, provided that in the event that any of the factors referred to in the next succeeding sentences exist, the period for which such estimates are set forth must include the Bond Year next succeeding the Bond Year or Years in which each such factor takes effect.
-In estimating such sums and amounts to be paid pursuant to the Contract and received by the First Indenture Trustee, as long as there are First Indenture Bonds outstanding under the First Indenture or received by the Second Indenture Trustee if there are no First Indenture Bonds outstanding and as long as there are Second Indenture Bonds outstanding under the Second Indenture, and the Trustee, the Consultant will take into account and reflect, among other things, the following factors: (A) any increase or decrease required or permitted by law and the Contract to be made in the rate of the sales and use tax or other excise tax which is levied pursuant to the Contract and assigned to the Authority for the benefit of the holders of the Prior Bonds and the Bonds, (B) any increase or decrease required or permitted by law to be made in the properties or services which constitute the base on which said sales and use tax or other excise tax is levied, or (C) any other change in the levy or collection of said sales and use tax or other excise tax or any other factor known to the Consultant which might reasonably be expected in the opinion of the Consultant, to have the effect of materially increasing or reducing the sums and amounts to be paid pursuant to the Contract and received by the First Indenture Trustee, as long as there are First Indenture Bonds outstanding under the First Indenture or received by the Second Indenture Trustee if there are no First Indenture Bonds outstanding and as long as there are Second Indenture Bonds outstanding under the Second Indenture, and the Trustee, from that which would be realized if such change or other factor were not to take place; and
+(2) An opinion of a Consultant setting forth its estimates of the total of all sums and amounts to be paid pursuant to the Contract and received by the Trustee in each Bond Year commencing with the Bond Year in which the date of authentication and delivery of such Additional Bonds occurs and ending with a Bond Year which may be not later than the Bond Year which includes the fifteenth anniversary of the authentication and delivery of such Additional Bonds, provided that in the event that any of the factors referred to in the next succeeding sentences exist, the period for which such estimates are set forth must include the Bond Year next succeeding the Bond Year or Years in which each such factor takes effect.
+In estimating such sums and amounts to be paid pursuant to the Contract and received by the Trustee, the Consultant will take into account and reflect, among other things, the following factors: (A) any increase or decrease required or permitted by law and the Contract to be made in the rate of the sales and use tax or other excise tax which is levied pursuant to the Contract and assigned to the Authority for the benefit of the holders of the Bonds, (B) any increase or decrease required or permitted by law to be made in the properties or services which constitute the base on which said sales and use tax or other excise tax is levied, or (C) any other change in the levy or collection of said sales and use tax or other excise tax or any other factor known to the Consultant which might reasonably be expected in the opinion of the Consultant, to have the effect of materially increasing or reducing the sums and amounts to be paid pursuant to the Contract and received by the Trustee, from that which would be realized if such change or other factor were not to take place.